daviddias/awesome-hacking-locations/README.md

 #### Dolce Casa

-> A coffee shop, a european-style café, and a neighborhood gathering spot all in one.
+> A coffee shop, a European-style café, and a neighborhood gathering spot all in one.

 Webpage: http://dolcecasacafe.com/